-Other astroparticle observatories are less integrated into the VO network, although they are developing systems to communicate real-time alerts to follow-up observers using the VOEvent protocol within the VO framework.
-In particular, the Astrophysical Multi-messenger
+Other astroparticle observatories are less integrated into the VO network, although they are developing systems to communicate real-time alerts to follow-up observers using the

-Observatory Network (AMON) seeks to perform a real-time correlation analysis of the highenergy signals across all known astronomical messengers, i.e., photons, neutrinos, cosmic rays and gravitational waves [49].
+VOEvent protocol within the VO framework.
+In particular, the Astrophysical Multi-messenger Observatory Network (AMON) seeks to perform a real-time correlation analysis of the high-energy signals across all known astronomical messengers, i.e., photons, neutrinos, cosmic rays and gravitational waves [54].

 For gamma-ray observatories, the first high level data not depending on the particularities of the experiment contains lists of selected gamma-like reconstructed events as well as the instrument response functions and other relevant data for science analysis.
-In CTA, this data level is known as DL3 and basic users will have access to it in a similar way to how Fermi-LAT data is distributed [50].
-A new initiative has been created to describe data formats that are in use for this data level in the gamma-ray community and to define a unified standard based on FITS to be adopted by current and future experiments, chiefly IACT observatories [27].
+In CTA, this data level is known as DL3 and basic users will have access to it in a similar way to how Fermi data is distributed [30].
+A new initiative has been created to describe data formats that are in use for this data level in the gamma-ray community and to define a unified standard based on FITS to be adopted by current and future experiments, chiefly IACT observatories [31].

 It can easily be seen that the above unified format for gamma-ray astronomy might also be used for DL3-equivalent data produced by other event-based astroparticle detectors, as neutrino and cosmic-ray observatories.
-Note that event lists basically contain information on the energy and direction of the particle, and therefore, it would only be required to add a column with the type of particle.
+Note that event lists basically contain information on the energy and direction of the particle, and therefore, it would only be required to add information about the nature of the particle.
 The effective area (or alternatively the exposure) and any other relevant high-level technical data should be linked to time periods short enough to neglect instrument response variations, regardless of the observation mode (e.g., source pointing runs or wide-aperture continuous observation).
-This common data format could even apply to event lists that will be provided by gravitational wave detectors; despite of the large differences between the raw data produced by signal-based and event-based experiments.
-The UCM-ASTERICS group has brought this proposal to a recent meeting to work on this DL3 data format [51] and it is presently under study.
+The UCM-ASTERICS group has brought this proposal to a recent meeting to work on this DL3 data format [55] and it is presently under study.